 If you're worried that someone is suffering abuse, contact Kent County Council to report your concerns:

-For more information on reporting abuse and the role of Kent County Council in the protection of children and adults at risk, visit the Kent County Council website.
+For more information on reporting abuse to Kent County Council, visit the Kent County Council website.

 Child Sexual Exploitation